HevenTafese/Penetration-Testing-Walkthrough-Hacksudo-Thor/README.md

 On Kali, the Metasploit workspace was dropped with `workspace -d default`, the downloaded credential files were removed, the SSH key pair was deleted, and the bash history was cleared.
 Each step was verified before moving to the next.

-One deliberate exception was made — the SSH backdoor and its associated key files were retained on the target and not removed at this stage, as they were needed for demonstration purposes in the assessment presentation.
+One deliberate exception was made to the SSH backdoor, and its associated key files were retained on the target and not removed at this stage, as they were needed for demonstration purposes in the assessment presentation.